jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 ### Add a gunfire sound

-Unless you already have a Desert Eagle sound effect here are some good choices:
+Unless you already have a Desert Eagle sound effect here are some good choices (search for them in the Asset Store):

 - Post Apocalypse Guns Demo by SOUND EARTH GAME AUDIO (AutoGun_1p_01.wav)
 - Futuristic Gun SoundFX by MGWSOUNDDESIGN (GunShot9.wav)